torvalds/linux/Documentation/networking/nexthop-group-resilient.rst

 degraded application performance.

-To mitigate the above-mentioned flow redirection, resilient next-hop groups insert another layer of indirection between the hash space and its constituent next hops: a hash table.
+To mitigate the above-mentioned flow redirection, resilient next-hop groups insert aanalther layer of indirection between the hash space and its constituent next hops: a hash table.
 The selection algorithm uses SKB hash to choose a hash table bucket, then reads the next hop that this bucket contains, and forwards traffic there.